Searching "learning activities for kids” on Pinterest is overwhelming.

 As they enter the refinement of senses sensitive period at 2 years old, their interest in sensory experiences heightens.
 Continue to provide the toddlers with lots of sensory experiences.
 Playdough and sensory bins are amazing ways for children to explore with their senses while having heaps of fun!

-Happy Toddler Play Time has put together a list of 21 amazing sensory bins ideas for toddlers and preschoolers.
+Check out this list of 21 amazing sensory bins ideas for toddlers and preschoolers.

-Letters, Numbers, Shapes and Colors
+Letters, Numbers, Shapes and Colours

 2 years old and up, children are recognizing different letters, numbers, shapes and